 Enzalutamide is an androgen receptor inhibitor that acts on different steps in the androgen receptor signaling pathway.
 Enzalutamide has been shown to competitively inhibit androgen binding to androgen receptors and inhibit androgen receptor nuclear translocation and interaction with DNA.
 A major metabolite, N-desmethyl enzalutamide, exhibited similar in vitro activity to enzalutamide.
 Enzalutamide decreased proliferation and induced cell death of prostate cancer cells in vitro, and decreased tumor volume in a mouse prostate cancer xenograft model.

-The pharmacokinetics of enzalutamide and its major active metabolite (N-desmethyl enzalutamide) were evaluated in patients with metastatic castration-resistant prostate cancer and healthy male volunteers.
+The pharmacokinetics of enzalutamide and its major active metabolite (N-desmethyl enzalutamide) were evaluated in patients with metastatic CRPC and healthy male volunteers.
 The plasma enzalutamide pharmacokinetics are adequately described by a linear two-compartment model with first-order absorption.

 With the daily dosing regimen, enzalutamide steady state is achieved by Day 28, and enzalutamide accumulates approximately 8.3-fold relative to a single dose.
 Daily fluctuations in enzalutamide plasma concentrations are low (mean peak-to-trough ratio of 1.25).
 At steady state, enzalutamide showed approximately dose proportional pharmacokinetics over the daily dose range of 30 to 360 mg.